 - Diagnose cancer.
 Capsule endoscopy can show tumors in the small intestine or other parts of the digestive tract.

-- Diagnose celiac disease.
-Capsule endoscopy is sometimes used in diagnosing and monitoring this immune reaction to eating gluten.
+- Monitor celiac disease.
+Capsule endoscopy is sometimes used in monitoring this immune reaction to eating gluten.

 - Screen for polyps.
 People who have inherited syndromes that can cause polyps in the small intestine might occasionally undergo capsule endoscopy.

 - Do follow-up testing after X-rays or other imaging tests.
 If results of an imaging test are unclear or inconclusive, your doctor might recommend capsule endoscopy to get more information.

 Capsule endoscopy is a safe procedure that carries few risks.
 However, it's possible for a capsule to become lodged in the digestive tract rather than leaving your body in a bowel movement within several days.

 The risk, which is small, might be higher in people who have a condition — such as a tumor, Crohn's disease or previous surgery in the area — that causes a narrowing (stricture) in the digestive tract.
 If you have abdominal pain or are at risk of a narrowing of your intestine, your doctor likely will get a CT scan to look for a narrowing before using capsule endoscopy.
 Even if the imaging study is negative, there's still a small chance that the capsule could get stuck.

 The last pictures taken by the capsule help your doctor determine when the capsule reaches your colon.
 Most of the time, the capsule moves through your digestive system easily and is likely to pass through your stool.
 However, if your doctor determines the capsule is stuck in your small intestine — but it does not cause any symptoms — you might wait longer for the capsule to leave your body.